jarecoo/practice/notes.md

 - “The tools and aims of our training are unaffected by the turbulence of the moment.
 Stop.
 Regain your composure.
 It’s waiting for you.”
 The Daily Stoic, p.68
 - Slow is smooth.
 Smooth is fast.
 - “It’s the thinking mind alone that  wants to become bigger, to become better, or something special in the world.
 The other part, our essence, our awareness, has no such desire or ambition… Awareness is voiceless.
 It simply witnesses.
 It observes.
 It has no goal.
 It has no desire  to change anything, to be something more, to be something better.
 It simply witnesses life as it unfolds.
 As much as we need the thinking mind, the mind that plans and strives, at the same time that mind is typically quite busy. it’s trying to change, it’s trying to reach for something bigger and better and of course there are times in our life when that’s entirely appropriate and even necessary.
 But so often, when we think about ourselves in this way, that’s just not particularly helpful.
 Rather than being happy with ourselves as we are or content with ourselves as we are, we’re so busy trying to be somebody different, that we can’t even experience that sense of contentment in this moment right now.
 So learning to rest in awareness, we rely less on that thinking mind, the thinking mind that’s always reaching for something else, and instead we start to appreciate the value of resting right here in this moment right now.”
 Headspace, “Everyday Headspace,” Tuesday, June 19, Awareness and Ambition
+- Reset.
+Readjust.
+Restart.
+Refocus.
+As many times as you need to.

 ### Simplify
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”